nathaniel-bennett/winsharpfuzz/README.md

 In order to provide targeted fuzzing, frameworks usually require some kind of feedback on what control path was taken during a given execution.
 WinSharpFuzz gathers this feedback by *instrumenting* the target C# library, or adding hooks at each possible control path in the library.
-These hooks report which path of execution was taken, thereby giving the fuzzing framework clear feedback on where it should try to mutate its inputs next.
+These hooks report which path of execution was taken for each fuzzing attempt, thereby giving the fuzzing framework clear feedback on where it should try to mutate its inputs next.

 Thankfully, both the process of adding these hooks and the handling of the information they report are taken care of by WinSharpFuzz.
-The `WinSharpFuzz.CommandLine.exe` executable can be used to instrument dll files in place, while the `WinSharpFuzz` and `WinSharpFuzz.Common` libraries handle the information provided by this instrumentation.
+The `WinSharpFuzz.CommandLine.exe` executable can be used to instrument dll files in place, while the `WinSharpFuzz` and `WinSharpFuzz.Common` libraries provide a framework that handles the information recorded by the instrumentation.

 To instrument a dll file, simply execute the following command: